 2. Applicant and Installer Requirements

+You must be the homeowner or have written permission from the owner.
 All installation work, including the pre-works Technical Assessment, must be carried out by SEAI-registered contractors and assessors.
-This guarantees the quality and compliance of the entire project.

 What Is the SEAI Heat Pump Technical Assessment?

-Before you apply for the heat pump grant, the most important action you need to take is the Technical Assessment.
+Before applying for the heat pump grant, the most important action is the Technical Assessment.
+For homes built before 2007, this assessment is mandatory.

 They will: